mawenbao/niu-x2/README.md

 You can check out my blog [atime.me](http://atime.me) for a live demo.

+## Features

+*  Bootstrap3.0.0, font-awesome3.2.1 and jQuery1.10 included.
+*  Responsive(should be).
+*  Disqus, google analytics and google custom search support.
+*  Pagination bar with customizable length.
+*  Tagcloud implemented with [tagcloud.js](https://code.google.com/p/tagcloud) which supports incremental search.
+*  Collapsible monthly archives.
+*  Auto-generated copyright year range, which is actually from the year of your first article to the lastest.
+*  Fixed position navigation bar.
+*  TOC(table of contents) in navigation bar with the help of [extract_headings](https://github.com/wilbur-ma/extract_headings) plugin, with no addtional dependencies and no `[TOC]` in your markdown file.
+(Currently only markdown is supported)
+*  Categories shown in a dropdown list.
+*  Category aliases, which should be useful when you set `USE_FOLDER_AS_CATEGORY` to `True`.
+*  Custom dropdown menu, footer links and footer icons through pelican configuration with font-awesome icons.
+*  Translations through pelican configuration.

 ## Usage

 If you are hosting your pelican site locally, please remeber to set the `SITEURL` variable empty in your pelican configuration, otherwise the theme will not be able to find the css and js static files correctly.